 When you send out the goods you may want to produce a goods-out note using the third party logo and company details.
-At some point you will also need to invoice the third party since the customer will probably have made payment directly to them along with the order.
+At some point you will also need to invoice the third party since the customer will likely have made payment directly to them along with the order.

 This can be done manually, on-by-one, or they can be imported using a spreadsheet.
-Since all the invoices will need to go to the retailer, so you can receive your money, you will need to set them up as a customer in Brightpearl and raise all the orders against them.
+Since all the invoices will need to go to the retailer so you can receive your money, you will need to set the retailer up as a customer in Brightpearl and raise all the orders against them.
 Do not create a customer for each order.

 To ensure the items are delivered to the customer you will need to make the delivery address on each sales order the actual customer's details.